dotnet/docfx/Documentation/guideline/csharp_coding_standards.md

 ```

 #### Parallel tests
 By default all unit test assemblies should run in parallel mode, which is the default.
 Unit tests shouldn't depend on any shared state, and so should generally be runnable in parallel.
-If the tests fail in parallel, the first thing to do is to figure out why; do not just disable parallel tests!
+If tests fail in parallel, the first thing to do is to figure out why; do not just disable parallel testing!

 For functional tests it is reasonable to disable parallel tests.